charanreddy9866/Charan_katta_Finalproj/README.md

 - Average performance metrics are reported for each algorithm in each iteration of cross-validation.
 - Concatenated dataframes are displayed to show metrics for all algorithms across all iterations.

+## About My results
+Considering all these metrics, SVM appears to perform the best overall, followed by Deep Learning and then Random Forest.
+However, the choice of the best classifier can also depend on specific requirements and constraints of the problem domain, as well as considerations regarding computational complexity and interpretability.